 And now, in yesterday’s attire,

-which I had worn when I was killed,
+the coat I wore when I was killed,

 I, with a playboy’s lustful smile,

-it turned to ash.
-And I could see,
+and turned to ash.
+And I could see

 With two cold fingers, lacking shame,

 the child took me by the flame:

 she spread, like wings in just one motion,